tauri-apps/tauri-docs/docs/debugging/debugging.md

 <Command name="build --debug" />

-Like the normal build and dev processes, the first time you run this it will take more time than subsequent runs.
-The final bundled app will be placed in `src-tauri/target/debug/bundle`.
-That app will ship with the development console enabled.
+Like the normal build and dev processes, building takes some time the first time you run this command but is significantly faster on subsequent runs.
+The final bundled app has the development console enabled and is placed in `src-tauri/target/debug/bundle`.

 ## Run Your App From the Terminal

-You can also run a built app from the terminal, which will also give you the Rust compiler notes (in case of errors) or your `println` messages.
-Just find the file `src-tauri/target/(release|debug)/[app name]` and either double click it (but be warned, the terminal will close on errors) or just run it in directly in your console.
+You can also run a built app from the terminal, giving you the Rust compiler notes (in case of errors) or your `println` messages.
+Just find the file `src-tauri/target/(release|debug)/[app name]` and either double click it (but be warned, the terminal closes on errors) or just run it in directly in your console.